theposch/mainstream/docs/auth/AUTH_MIGRATION_COMPLETE.md

 ## 🎯 What Was Accomplished

-The Cosmos application now has a **fully functional Supabase-based authentication system**!
+The Mainstream application now has a **fully functional Supabase-based authentication system**!

 ---